PanYging/DAMAF/README.md

-# DAMAF:Dual Attention Network with Multi-level Adaptive Fusion for Medical Image Segmentation
+# DAMAF: dual attention network with multi-level adaptive complementary fusion for medical image segmentation

 ## How to use
 ### Training and Testing